How to care for & clean jewellery

-Wondering how to go about cleaning jewellery that's tarnished, grimy or just not looking as sparkly as it once was?
-Whether it's silver, gold or gemstone jewellery, all of it needs good care and cleaning from time to time.
+Wondering how to clean jewellery that's tarnished, grimy or just not looking as sparkly as it once was?
+Whether it's silver, gold or stone jewellery, all of it needs good care and cleaning from time to time.
 So how do you go about caring for and safely cleaning your jewellery?

 You're in just the right place to find out from a jewellery professional: here is our comprehensive jewellery cleaning guide to help you care for and clean your sterling silver, gold and gemstone jewellery to keep it in great condition well into the future.